AshWilliams/walkthrough-bot-dotnet-1/README-Kubernetes.md

-## Creating the container and Kubernetes cluster for the bot
+## Creating the Docker container and Kubernetes cluster for the bot

 #### Installing Azure CLI